WebFiori/docs/sending-emails.md

 ## Introduction
 Email messages are considered as one of the most effective communication ways, and at some point, any website or web application will have to use them.
 WebFiori Framework has all needed tools to allow the application to be able to send HTML emails.
 Email messages are used in many ways.
 For example, they are used to activate user account, reset password, send news letters, etc...

+> Note: This feature uses the library `webfiori\mail`.
+Please refer to the [documentation](https://github.com/WebFiori/mail) of the library for more information.

 ## Configuration

 Before sending any email, first the developer have to add SMTP account information that will be used to send emails.
 The account can be added in two ways.
-Either by using the command `php webfiori add` or by opening the class [`AppConfig`](https://github.com/WebFiori/app/blob/main/app/AppConfig.php) and adding the connection manually.
+Either by using the command `php webfiori add` or by opening application configuration and adding the connection manually.
 The prefered way for adding SMTP connection information is the first one as it will validate connection information before storing them.

 For every SMTP account, the following items must be specified: